sfriedowitz/noodle-fts/README.md

-# rfts
+# FTS

-Polymer field-theoretic simulations in Rust.
+Polymer field-theoretic simulations in Rust, with bindings in Python.

+## Core

+## Python

 ## References